kimberlyher19/Project-3/README.md

 Despite the dataset being titled 'Top Hits Spotify from 2000-2019,' we identified an outlier - a song released in 1999.
 We opted to include this song in our analysis to ensure that no unique data was inadvertently excluded.

 ## Folders:
-- Codes: Includes the "Data_cleanup_code" and the main SpotifyProject Jupyter Notebook code.
+- Codes: Includes the "Data_cleanup_code" and the main "SpotifyProject" Jupyter Notebook code.
 - Dataset: Holds the CSV datasets used in this project:
     - "(original_csv)songs_normalize.csv" - original CSV file downloaded from Kaggle
     - "(first_cleaned_ver)cleaned_songs_data" - first cleaned version of the dataset